Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: RESULTS AND DISCUSSION

-\autoref{fig3}(b) shows the temperature dependencies of $\tau_{e-ph}$ extracted from the total dephasing rate $\tau_\phi^{-1}$ by subtracting $\tau_{e-e}^{-1}$ and $\tau_{e-sf}^{-1}$.
-We observe that the magnitude of $\tau_{e-ph}$ decreases tenfold as disorder in NbN films increases, and it is accompanied by a change of the power index $p$ from $4$ to $2.4$ in $\tau_{e-ph}^{-1}(T)\propto T^{p}$.
-Below we will discuss potential mechanisms affecting the observed enhancement of the e-ph scattering.
+\autoref{fig_3}(b) shows the temperature dependencies of $\tau_{e-ph}$ extracted from the total dephasing rate $\tau_\phi^{-1}$ by subtracting $\tau_{e-e}^{-1}$ and $\tau_{e-sf}^{-1}$.
+We observe that the magnitude and the temperature dependences of $\tau_{e-ph}$ for the studied NbN films do not depend on disorder, but demonstrate the non-monotonic temperature dependence: it is proportional to $T^{-3}$ above $10$\,K, and it modifies to $T^{-2}$ at lower temperatures.
+To compare our findings with the previous results, we added to \autoref{fig_3}(b) the experimental data for some different NbN films measured by magnetoconductance in Ref.~\cite{Sidorova2020} and extracted from a response to the amplitude-modulated radiation (AMAR method) of NbN detector in Ref.~\cite{Gousev1994,EPH_vs_eph}.
+We observe the close agreement between all experimental data for $\tau_{e-ph}$ obtained for various NbN films.
+Below we will discuss potential mechanisms responsible for the observed rates of the e-ph scattering.